The $h$-Principle for Maps Transverse to Bracket-Generating Distributions: Introduction

 \section{Introduction}

-A \emph{distribution} $\calD$ on a manifold $M$ is a (smooth) subbundle of the tangent bundle $TM$.
-Given such a $\calD$, we can consider the sheaf $\Gamma \calD$ of local sections to $\calD$, i.e, local vector fields on $M$ taking values in $\calD$.
-The distribution $\calD$ is called \emph{bracket-generating} if at each point $x \in M$, the tangent space $T_x M$ is spanned by the vector fields obtained by taking finitely many successive Lie brackets of vector fields in $\Gamma \calD$.
-We say $\calD$ is \emph{$(r-1)$-step bracket-generating} at $x \in M$, if there exists some integer $r = r(x)$ such that Bracket-generating distributions are the stepping stone for the field of sub-Riemannian geometry (\cite{gromovCCMetric, montTour}).
+A \emph{distribution} $\mathcal{D}$ on a manifold $M$ is a (smooth) subbundle of the tangent bundle $TM$.
+Given such a $\mathcal{D}$, we can consider the sheaf $\Gamma \mathcal{D}$ of local sections to $\mathcal{D}$, i.e, local vector fields on $M$ taking values in $\mathcal{D}$.
+The distribution $\mathcal{D}$ is called \emph{bracket-generating} if at each point $x \in M$, the tangent space $T_x M$ is spanned by the vector fields obtained by taking finitely many successive Lie brackets of vector fields in $\Gamma \mathcal{D}$.
+We say $\mathcal{D}$ is \emph{$(r-1)$-step bracket-generating}\footnote{Note that what we call a $(r-1)$-step bracket-generating is usually called an $r$-step bracket-generating distribution elsewhere in the literature.} at $x \in M$, if there exists some integer $r = r(x)$ such that Bracket-generating distributions are the stepping stone for the field of sub-Riemannian geometry \cite{gromovCCMetric, montTour}.